o3de/o3de.org/content/docs-snapshot/userguide/asset-bundler-tutorial-release.md

    release\StarterGameLauncher.exe +map singleplayer
    ```

 If your content bundles are correct, the starter game will load and be playable\.
+Use **Alt\+F4** to exit the game\.

 If objects are displayed but textures are missing, it probably means you forgot to export the level before packaging assets or didn't add the `level.pak` file as a seed\.
+You could also be missing some shaders \- run through the level and build the shader package again\.

 If the test isn't successful, common issues may occur\.
 For example, error messages may display, the launcher may shut down, or a black screen displays\.
 For more information about troubleshooting common issues, see [Resolving Missing Assets](asset-bundler-assets-resolving.md) and [Compiling Shaders for Release Builds](asset-pipeline-shader-compilation.md)\.